wailay/lightstun/README.md

 TODOS:

- * Implement DTLS and TLS
+ * Implement TLS over TCP - read more about dtls
  * Better error handling and error response.